The way the Optional Extension plug-ins for Photoshop CS5 are installed creates performance issues when running Photoshop CS5 on Mac OS.

--- In Window XPs, open the Documents and Settings/[User name]/Application Data/Adobe/Adobe Photoshop CS5/Adobe Photoshop CS5 Settings folder, and delete the Adobe Photoshop CS5 Prefs.psp file.
+- In Window XP, open the Documents and Settings/[User name]/Application Data/Adobe/Adobe Photoshop CS5/Adobe Photoshop CS5 Settings folder, and delete the Adobe Photoshop CS5 Prefs.psp file.

 New Preferences files are created the next time you start Photoshop.

-Follow the updated instructions for installing the individual optional Extension plug-ins you require, using the instructions and new files here: http://www.adobe.com/support/downloads/detail.jsp?ftpID=4965
+Follow the updated instructions for installing the individual Optional Extension plug-ins you require, using the instructions and new files here.

 Important: These extensions can contradict one another.
 Take care when enabling them.
 A few are also specific extensions to particular hardware environments present when they were developed.
 Hard drive, CPU, and computer system advancements could have caused their use to become obsolete.
 If you're unsure whether they're necessary, use them with technical consultation from Adobe Support.
-Or consult advanced users on Photoshop User to User forum or other trusted source.
+Or consult advanced users in the Photoshop forums or other trusted source.